JakeSidSmith/comquest/README.md

 ### Dispatching requests

-Once you've created a request this can be dispatched to actually send the request.
+Once you've created a request this can be dispatched (using `store.dispatch`, or by connecting the action to a React component with [react-redux](https://github.com/reduxjs/react-redux)), to send the request and trigger the relevant actions.

 The request action takes the following parameters: